United Free Church of Scotland: Union with the Church of Scotland

 As its early days were preoccupied with the aftermath of union, so its later days were with the coming union with the Church of Scotland.
 The problem was the CofS's position as an established church conflicted with the Voluntaryism of the UFC.
 Discussions began in 1909, but were complex.
 The Very Rev William Paterson Paterson, Moderator of the General Assembly of the Church of Scotland made much progress during his period in office 1919/20.

 The main hurdles were overcome by two parliamentary statutes, firstly the Church of Scotland Act 1921, which recognised the Church of Scotland's independence in spiritual matters (a right asserted by its Articles Declaratory of 1919).
-The second was the Church of Scotland (Properties and Endowments) Act 1925, which transferred the secular endowment of the church to a new body called the General Trustees.
+The second was the Church of Scotland (Properties and Endowments) Act 1925 (15 & 16 Geo.
+5. c.
+33), which transferred the secular endowment of the church to a new body called the General Trustees.
 These measures satisfied the majority of the UFC that the Church-state entanglement of the Church of Scotland, which had been the cause of the Disruption of 1843 had at last ended.
 In 1929, the merger with the Church of Scotland largely reversed the Disruption of 1843 and reunited much of Scottish Presbyterianism.
 On 2 October 1929, at an assembly at the Industrial Hall on Annandale Street off Leith Walk in Edinburgh, the two churches merged.
 The Hall is now the central bus depot for Lothian Region Transport.

 A relatively small minority stayed out of the union, and retained the name of U.F.
 Church.

 The continuing UFC, 1929–present

 Voluntaryism led some to oppose the union (the United Free Church Association, led by James Barr – minister of Govan and Labour MP for Motherwell).
 When it came, 13,000 UFC members remained outside, calling themselves the United Free Church (Continuing).
 The phrase 'continuing' was used for five years to avoid confusion between the remaining United Free Church and the pre-union Church.
 It was dropped from the title in 1934.
 An agreement between the parties avoided the property disputes of the 1900 union.
-UFC members increased slightly during the 1930s, to a peak of 23, 000 by 1939, but it never regained anywhere near the numbers it had had prior to the union with the Church of Scotland.
+UFC members increased slightly during the 1930s, to a peak of 23,000 by 1939, but it never regained anywhere near the numbers it had had prior to the union with the Church of Scotland.

 The ongoing UFC continues in the 'broad evangelical' tradition.

 The continuing UFC agreed to permit the ordination of female ministers in 1929.
 The church elected a woman as its moderator in 1960, when Elizabeth Barr became the first female moderator of a general assembly of a Scottish church.

-In 2016, the UFC had 53 congregations in its three presbyteries.
-These three presbyteries are 'The East', 'The West' and 'The North'.